 The previously programmed DSP3 value appears on the display, LED DSP2 activated, with the auxiliary digit (sign) in flash.
-By means of the procedure, program desired DSP3 value and press ENTER.
+By means of the program desired DSP3 value and press ENTER.
 The limits of the span are -32000 and 32000 points.
 If the programmed value exceeds from these limits, the meter indicates Error, then displays 32000 to allow reprogramming the DSP3 value within limits.

-- a) To validate data and advance to the next point, press ENTER; or - b) To save the programmed data in the memory and return to the run mode, the meter is scaled with two segments, press and hold down ENTER for 3 seconds. - ESC To exit from the programming mode without saving changes.
+- a) To validate data and advance to the next point, press (ENTER); or - b) To save the programmed data in the memory and return to the run mode, the meter is scaled with two segments, press and hold down ENTER for 3 seconds.

-[22.2] Point 4
+[22.1] Point 30

-1 second flag indication for scaling point 4.
+1 second flag indication for scaling point 30.